(No ratings)

 Kanuma $24 |

-Dr. Kyle Rove works as a pediatric urology.
+Dr. Kyle Rove's medical specialty is pediatric urology.
 Areas of expertise for Dr. Rove include kidney stones, incontinence, and bladder problems.
-Dr. Rove graduated from Georgetown University School of Medicine.
-His medical residency was performed at a hospital affiliated with the University of Colorado Denver.
+Dr. Rove attended Georgetown University School of Medicine and then went on to complete Dr. Rove's residency at a hospital affiliated with the University of Colorado Denver.
+Dr. Rove has received the following distinction: Most Innovative Award 2024 - Department of Pediatric Urology.
 Dr. Rove is affiliated with Children's Hospital Colorado and the University of Colorado Medicine.